tadas-subonis/dev-tasubo-com-blog/_posts/2020-01-11-how-software-development-has-changed-in-the-last-10-years.md

 It is extremely convenient and time saving.
 Obviously, some people might still want to do that manually to squeeze out extra performance and savings, but it is no longer necessary.
-In my experience, the worst screw ups that services experience are due to failures operating the database.
+In my experience, the worst screw ups that services experience are due to failures in database operations.

 Managed internet-scale managed databases deserve some extra attention.
 I believe that the first one to appear was Google Datastore (as a part of App Engine) in the late 2000s.
 Later, DynamoDB, Azure Table Service, and CosmosDB followed.
 These services introduced automatic scaling, granular charges for the operations, and virtually unbounded capacities.
-Personally, I believe that these services had huge consequences on how we develop things.
+Personally, I believe that these services had an impact on how we develop things.
 If you had a low volume service, you could get away by not paying anything for the database.
 However, you could get punished severely for missing N+1 query on a high-traffic website.